junShimoji/MarkdownComplements/README.md

 # Markdown complements

-* This plugin provides functions to complement markdown a list item making/changing or indent up/down.
+* This plugin provides functions to complement a markdown list item making/changing or indent up/down.
 * Need to set Key Bindings only.
-* No need to care extensions(.md,.mdown,.txt or like that).
+* No need to care extensions(.md,.mdown,.txt or something like that).
 * Can change list items manually not connected with indent levels.
+* Can prevent conflicting with Japanese Input method that selected characters are disappearing.

 ![gif](https://immense-headland-55656.herokuapp.com/markdownComplements.gif)